-Medical cannabis will become legal in Australia, but strictly controlled from November this year.
+Medical cannabis became legal in Australia, but strictly controlled from November 2016.

-NSW is the first state to have been given approval to grow cannabis under licence from the federal government as part of research into the best way to cultivate the plant.
+Medicinal cannabis can be prescribed in New South Wales and Western Australia from November 2016.
+NSW was the first state to have been given approval to grow cannabis under licence from the federal government as part of research into the best way to cultivate the plant.

 To grow medical cannabis legally, you will need to apply for a manufacturer licence and then secure a permit.
 As explained in the Bill:

 A manufacture licence may authorize the manufacture of a drug and activities related to such manufacture, including manufacture for the purposes of research relating to medicinal cannabis products.
 Before a licence holder can manufacture a drug, the licence holder must obtain a manufacture permit.
 Permits deal with matters such as the types and quantities of drugs that can be manufactured.
 Certain conditions are imposed on all manufacture licence holders and the Secretary may impose additional conditions.

 The new industry is regulated by the Office of Drug Control and the Therapeutic Goods Administration with individual states and territories having their own rules about who can prescribe it and which patients can access it.